paulremo/NRPMHandbook/_sources/folderMeca/interactive_guide/rp_mechanical/07_structural_models_equations_mechanical.md

 These assumptions allow the application of Equation 10‑32 without any further simplifications in the limit state function.
 Thus, $X_{1} = M_{0} - M_{inactive}$ is defined as the amout of lubricant available and $X_{2}$ as the amount of lubricant required for the mission, estimated based on the lubricant life model presented in \[BR79\].
 Detailed variable definitions are reminded in Table 10‑13 below.

-**Table 4.13**: Assumed probabilistic models for the simplified fluid lubricant wear model.
+**Table 4.13: Assumed probabilistic models for the simplified fluid lubricant wear model.**

 | **List of variables** | **Unit** | **Distribution** | **CoV range** |
 |-------------------|---------------------------|----------|------------------|